What Are DISC Personality Styles? Each Style Listed & Explained

 Conscientiousness

-Based on the answers people give in the DISC test, employers can find out their personality traits and possible behaviors that are expected from this person in particular situations.
+This C-style thrives with structure, organization, and dedication.
+Conscientious people tend to be analytical, skeptical, and logical.
+Based on the answers people give in the DISC test, employers can find out their communication preferences and possible behaviors that are expected from this person in particular situations.

-What is the DISC Personality Test?
+What is the DISC style test?

-4 DISC Personality Styles and 8 Subtypes
+4 main DISC styles and 8 subtypes

 Style D: Dominance

-DI: Dominance and Influence
+DI: Dominance and influence

 DI personalities are also called achievers or seekers.

-Thus, employees with a DI profile also tend to prefer working in a faster-paced work environment where they can show off their creativity and imagination.
+Unlike the D type, the combination of dominance and influence creates a more adaptive style.
+Even though people with these communication preferences aren’t completely analytical, they are flexible, which makes them eager to try new experiences in a team.
+Employees with a DI profile also tend to prefer working in a faster-paced work environment where they can show off their creativity and imagination.

 DC: Dominance and conscientiousness